-Step-by-Step guide#
+Step-by-Step Guide#

 This page is a step by step installation and configuration guide to get a Cortex instance up and running.
-This guide is illustrated with examples for Debian and RPM packages based systems and for installation from binary packages.
+This guide is illustrated with examples for Debian and RPM packages based systems and for installation from ZIP binary packages.

 Required packages#